adevrrc/adev-p2-notes/docs/unit-testing/constructor-tests.md

 **Notes**:

-- The _act_ part of the test is `new Person(name, amountOfMoney)`.
+* The _act_ part of the test is `new Person(name, amountOfMoney)`.
-- The `Assert.ThrowsException&lt;T&gt;()` method generates a `AssertFailedException` if the type of exception is not thrown.
+* The `Assert.ThrowsException<T>()` method generates a `AssertFailedException` if the type of exception is not thrown.
 If the type of exception is thrown, a reference to the exception object is returned.
-- The _assert_ part of the test includes verifying the parameter and message of the exception.
+* The _assert_ part of the test includes verifying the parameter and message of the exception.

 ## Non-Test Methods